Araxeus/custom-electron-prompt/README.md

 Custom prompt for Electron made easy with various templates

-There are currently 5 types available: Input / Keybind / Counter / Select / MultiInput
+There are currently 5 types available: input / keybind / counter / select / multiInput

 There is also an option for a button with user-defined `onclick` function.